-The Sustainable DC 2.0 Plan is the city's plan to make DC the greenest, healthiest, most livable city.
+The Sustainable DC 2.0 Plan is the city's plan to make DC the healthiest, greenest, most livable city for all residents.
 Sustainability is about balancing the environmental, economic, and social needs of the District of Columbia today as well as the needs of the next generation, and the one after that.
 Addressing climate change and restoring our natural environment remain top priorities for DC under Mayor Bowser, and in Sustainable DC 2.0, it was a top priority to also address the equally pressing economic and social needs of residents.
-To develop Sustainable DC 2.0, we had conversations with over 2,000 residents, with thousands more surveyed through the planning process.
-Learn more about the history of Sustainable DC and our planning process here.
-Sustainable DC works will all partner agencies to conduct an annual progress report on how the city is doing towards the goals, targets and actions established in Sustainable DC 2.0.
-Read the most recent progress report and find prior years' reports here.
+Sustainable DC 2.0 aligned its goals with existing plans, and inspired several more detailed plans on particular topics.
+Learn more about all of our related plans.
+Check out this short video to get an overview of the Sustainable DC 2.0 Plan.

 How to Use the Plan